 Setting yourself up for a good tax refund takes some basic tax planning, some research and a bit of forethought.
 Going over your tax situation, talking to your partner when completing your W-4s and capitalizing on many tax credits will help you maximize your tax refund.
-H&R Block Online will help figure out which credits will get you the largest refund.
+Using online tax software will help figure out which credits will get you the largest refund.

 Once you begin employment, your employer requests you fill out form W-4.
 This conveys to your employer the amount of federal income tax to withhold from your salary.
 The more allowances you apply for on the form, the less income tax is going to be kept back.
 Then you will have larger paychecks, but a smaller tax refund (or even possibly zero tax refund or a tax charge at year’s end).
 Things to think about when selecting the amount of allowances you claim include things like: